 - Below are a couple of recommended racks to hang your carbon steel pans, crepe pans, etc. Check Amazon for availability.
 These are great cookware racks.
 Make sure you read the reviews at Amazon.

-- You can use the rack below hang your cookware from the ceiling.
+- You can use the rack below to hang your cookware from the ceiling.
+Check it out at Amazon.

 Range Kleen installed in a kitchen above.
 See Reviews.